 A clear, timely plan for internal communications once a merger is announced is critical to managing the grapevine, even using it for positive reinforcement.

 Open up channels of communication quickly.
-Use every incoming vehicle you can muster: discussion boards, email, voicemail, and face-to-face meetings with leaders, recommends Williams.
-Answer all questions, he recommends, and closely watch social media.
+Use every incoming vehicle you can muster: discussion boards, email, voicemail, and face-to-face meetings with leaders.
+Answer all questions and closely watch social media.
 “Acknowledging the questions being asked is critical to demonstrating that the new organization is listening,” says Williams.
 “The lawyers and compliance folks will worry about you doing that — but stick to your guns.
 Just make some rules about what is and isn’t appropriate and, if nothing else, communicate that!”

-As Dan Kiely said above, maintaining and ultimately improving the customer experience must be kept at the forefront of any merger execution process.
+Kiely and others emphasize that maintaining and ultimately improving the customer experience must be kept at the forefront of any merger execution process.
 Communication is critical here.

-Both institutions — acquirer and acquiree — need to keep consumers engaged in a consistent and relevant format across all channels, says Stackpole.
-The brand and creative agency points out that consumers want to feel valued; they also want clear, honest, and simple communication including reassurance that there will be no disruption to their accounts.
+Both institutions — acquirer and acquiree — need to keep this critical audience engaged in a consistent and relevant format across all channels.
+Customers and members want to feel valued, and they want clear, honest, and simple communication including reassurance that there will be no disruption to their accounts, the Stackpole white paper says.

-The Stackpole merger paper offers specific suggestions for effective merger communications with consumers.
+Stackpole offers several suggestions for an effective merger communications strategy specifically targeting bank customers or credit union members.
 One key point was: Reach out early and often.
-Research shows that most consumers who end up leaving a financial institution will do so during the first month of transition, says the report.
+Research shows that most account holders who end up leaving a financial institution will do so during the first month of transition.

-Here are a few more communications strategies from Stackpole:
+Here are a few more recommendations from Stackpole:

 Make the most of direct mail.
 Begin with a message from the CEO personalized by segment.
 For customers or members of the acquired institution the message would welcome them, speak of the benefits of the combined institution, and provide guidance on where to get relevant information.

-Build a microsite.
+Consider building a microsite.
 The link to the site should be included in the letter from the CEO and elsewhere.
 The site should include FAQs, updates and an easy way to provide feedback.
-A video on the site would be a warm way to welcome consumers and express how much value the institution places on them.
+A video on the site would be a warm welcome to those coming on board and express how much value the institution places on them.